Exercise your right to Financial literacy

 So how do ordinary South Africans achieve Financial literacy?

-* If you are struggling in debt and can no longer afford to pay your bills you must consider speaking to a financial adviser at your bank.
+* If you are struggling with debt and can no longer afford to pay your bills you must consider speaking to a financial adviser at your bank.

 *Make a Bills Calendar if you have trouble staying organised with paying bills, make a bills calendar showing when each bill is due.
 Review it once a week and pay the bills due for that week.